Percy Pickard: Amiens prison raid (Operation Jericho)

 A couple minutes later the rest of 464 delivered its bombs on the prison and exited the area.
 As they left the mess hall and guard's barracks were rocked by explosions.
 A few moments later "Hello Daddy.
 Red, Red, Red" was heard over the radio.
 'Daddy' was the nickname of Wing Commander Ivor "Daddy" Dale, 21 Squadron's commander.
 "Red" was the signal to break off the attack.
-However, the voice was not that of Charles Pickard.
+However, the voice was not that of Pickard.

 F/Lt Tony Wickham was flying the PRU Mosquito, circling the target at 400 to 500 feet while P/O Leigh Howard used a cine film camera to record the effects of the bomb blasts.
 The most dangerous place for an aircraft to be on a bombing mission is over the target.
 After two passes Wickham was anxious to get out, but Howard, absorbed in the images he was getting, asked for a third pass.
 The two remained there seven minutes, circling the prison three times between 1203 and 1210 hours.
 On the final pass the buildings of the complex could be seen to have suffered significant damage.
-In addition, a large breach had formed in the south wall, several small ones in the north wall, and a very large breach opened up where the west and north walls joined together.
+In addition, a large breach had formed in the south wall, several small ones in the north wall, and a very large breach opened up where the west and north walls joined.
 Men could be seen running through the courtyard and out into the fields, exiting through the large breach.
 The escape was underway, leaving no need to destroy the prison.
 Not hearing anything from Pickard, Wickham issued the recall order to the four approaching aircraft of 21 Squadron and cleared out.